Books by Jan Toms

 Here was a reward for service and a chance to recuperate from the horrors of war in this peaceful backwater.

 A few weeks into his appointment, King Charles, fearing for his life, fled to the Island and threw himself on Hammond's mercy.
 The governor found himself first the reluctant host and then the of King Charles 1.
-Showered with conflicting orders from parliament and the army, plagued by double agents, his year at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off trial and execution.
+Showered with conflicting orders from and the army, plagued by double agents, at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off trial and execution.

-I have recently recorded a video in the role of Elizabeth Hammond, mother to Governor Robert Hammond f Wight and hostess King Charles.
-For details, look up mrsmiddleton.com.
+A recently recorded video in the role of Elizabeth Hammond, mother to Governor Robert Hammond f Wight and hostess King Charles.
+For details, look up: mrsmiddleton.com.

 Now Also available as a download.